-You begin with an inexpensive cut of meat and after about 15 minutes worth of work, you pop the whole thing in the oven for a couple of hours, then pull out a roasting pan with a jumble of the most succulent caramelized ribs that took almost no effort.
+Part ofย their appeal, of course, is the sticky, sweet-salty glaze.
+But the other is that you don’t need a grill or any fancy equipment.
+You begin with an inexpensive cut of meat and after about 15 minutes worth of work, you pop the whole thing in the oven for a couple of hours.
+Later, you’ll pull out a roasting pan with a jumble of the most succulent, moist, juicy caramelized ribs you can imagine, with no effort.

 This all sounds wonderful and drool-worthy.
 I'm going to have to follow along in your trail and make up a batch of those ribs, they look amazing.
 And yes, your newsletter looked great in my gmail inbox.
 Thanks!